 To learn more about a Suncorp customer who built a cleverly designed house on the Brisbane River, explore here.

 The information is intended to be of a general nature only.
-We do not accept any responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.
+Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon it – please make your own enquiries.

 AUTHOR: